tatref/synacor-challenge/WALKTHROUGH.md

 The program is [here](./challenge.bin)

+The official site is down (https://challenge.synacor.com/)

+But you can validate codes via https://github.com/Aneurysm9/vm_challenge

 # Simple instructions

 Implementing the first instructions `Noop`, `Out` and `Halt` will display the welcome message